Toymaker

 Are you going to college?
 Are you going to run this as a side business while you're there?

-Asked by jsb over 9 years ago
+Asked by jsb about 10 years ago

 Yes and yes!
 I am going for my Bachelors in Holistic Health Sciences, and I make toys on and off as a side business or just for fun sometimes.
 It isn't very lucrative unless I take them to craft fairs, and I've just moved across the country so it'll take me time to find craft fairs worth vending in.
 So I'm in a bit of a lull right now.